GiulianoSpaghetti/WinDateFrom.avalonia/README.md

 # WinDateFrom.avalonia
-A programk for calculatng how many time passess from an encounter.
+A program for calculating how many time passess from an encounter.
 Useful in relationship.
 This is in avalonia 11 and is for android, windows and GNU/Linux.